e99 Online Shopping Mall

 Editorial Review

-* Provides an expert review of the phenomenon of insulin resistance
+This book will provide an expert review of the phenomenon of insulin resistance which now affects millions of people worldwide

 (price subject to change: see help)